sushant097/Handwritten-Line-Text-Recognition-using-Deep-Learning-with-Tensorflow/README.md

 ![PredictionOutput](images/PredictionOutput.png?raw=true "Prediction Output on Self Data")

 # Further Improvement
 * Line segementation can be added for full paragraph text recognition.
+For line segmentation you can use A* path planning algorithm or CNN model to seperate paragraph into lines.
 * Better Image preprocessing such as: reduce backgoround noise to handle real time image more accurately.
 * Better Decoding approach to improve accuracy.
 Some of the CTC Decoder found [here](https://github.com/githubharald/CTCDecoder)

+Feel Free to improve this project with pull Request.

-*This is part of my last semester project of Computer Science Program From Tribhuvan University.
+*This is part of my last semester project of Computer Engineering From Tribhuvan University.
 July 2019*